-The maximum number of values to display is set to 65,536 by default.
+The Maximum number of values to display option is set to 65,536 by default.
 This is the maximum number of values you can get with 16-bit data.
 Increasing this number will enable you to work with datasets that have a greater bit depth without scaling it down to 16 bit; however, this will increase computational effort and lower performance.

 - Showing the boundary will display the full extent of the dataset as a polygon on the map.